mms3333/Financial-Research-Agent/README.md

 - Agent planning (4-6 actionable steps)
 - Step execution loop with Tavily-only web research
 - Streaming live progress and results in the UI
-- Suggested Links section ranked by relevance (top 20)
+- Suggested Links section sorted by relevance
 - Final integrated report in markdown (not separate mini summaries)
 - Optional report refinement from user feedback